lindeloev/mcp/README.md

 [About mcp models and simulating data](https://lindeloev.github.io/mcp/articles/formulas.html):
  * Parameter names are `int_i` (intercepts), `cp_i` (change points), `x_i` (slopes), `phi_i` (autocorrelation), and `sigma_*` (variance).
  * The change point model is basically an `ifelse` model.
- * Use `rel()` to specify that parameters are relative to those corresponding in the previous segments.
  * Generate data for all supported models using `fit$simulate()`.
 See examples in, e.g., `mcp_examples("demo")$call`.

 [Using priors](https://lindeloev.github.io/mcp/articles/priors.html):